-In managing the Group's invested and assets, the Group applies the Investment Philosophy and Principles within our investment policy.
-Our Investment Philosophy and Principles state that all investment decisions will be made within the context of their impact on shareholder value and in accordance with the Prudent Person Principle.
+In managing the Group's invested and assets, the Group applies the SIH Policy and Principles.
+Our Policies and Principles state that all investment decisions will be made within the context of their impact on shareholder value and in accordance with the Prudent Person Principle.
 The Finance Committee ("FC") of the Board of Directors is charged with the oversight and governance of the Group's investment strategies, policies and guidelines, and limits as noted above in Item 2.a.(i) Structure, Roles, and Responsibilities.